walkamongus/centrify/README.markdown

 * Username and password
 * Kerberos keytab file

-and manage the Centrify DC agent and OpenSSH daemons.
+It also manages the Centrify DC agent and OpenSSH daemons.

 ## Setup